How do I apply for a library card?

 Library cards are free for Ellsworth residents and for those who live in a surrounding town that provides funding to the library.
 All others may pay a yearly fee (due upon card renewal) for a library card.
 This fee is $25 and will go up to $30 in July 2021.
 For more information about why we need to charge for non-resident library cards, see our library funding page.
 There is a scholarship fund available for those who are unable to pay this fee.

 How many items can I take out at a time?

 If you have a regular card, there is no limit to the number of items you can take out.
 Please see below for information about temporary cards, which do have a limit.

 How long can I keep the materials I borrow?

-Books, magazines, and audiobooks have a three week lending period.
-DVDs, Blu-Rays, and Lucky Reads go out for one week.
-Most materials can be renewed once except for items that are on reserve for someone else, new adult fiction, and Lucky Read books.
+Books, magazines, audiobooks and DVDs have a three week lending period.
+Most materials can be renewed once for an additional two weeks, except for items that are on reserve for someone else.

 I don’t live in Ellsworth.
 Can I still get a card?

 Yes.
 Cards are free to residents of towns that fully fund our library.
 If you live in a town that does not provide funding to the library, you’ll need to pay a $25 fee per year for a library card.

 I’m here on vacation/a student/a seasonal worker/residents of a temporary housing facility.
 I’m only planning to be in Ellsworth for a little while and don’t have a permanent address while I’m here.
 Can I still get a card?